EDUCATOR/ ADMIN FAQ

-If you are interested in official events hosted by VA+DC FIRST® LEGO® League and have the potential for progression to regional or national events, consider starting the individual team pathway to be nationally recognized.
+If you are interested in being recognized internationally and nationally, participating in official events hosted by VA+DC FIRST® LEGO® League, and having the potential for progression to regional or national championships, consider starting the individual team pathway.

 In contrast, Class Packs are designed to be run by the school or organization.
 The objective of a “Class Pack” is to provide flexible curricular options designed to develop STEM and other 21st century skills.
 Additionally, this option allows schools to run their own culminating event.